11 Craziest Things Found in People’s Bodies

 The mole that moved

 New York City dermatologist, Joshua Zeichner, MD, had an elderly woman came into the office complaining of a mole on her skin that was changing.
 When Dr. Zeichner examined her, he realized it wasn’t just changing, it was moving—the “mole” was a tick that had lodged under her skin, which the doctor promptly removed.
-Don’t miss these little-known body parts you didn’t know you had.
+On a more humorous note, find out the funniest things that ever happened at the doctor’s office.

 A creative use for a bullet